nikhil-kadivar/rbc-sickling-dynamics/README.md

 ```

 #### Customize weights
-If you choose to retrain nnUNet on your own data, then place the weights in the path "nnunet_data/nnUNet_results/".
-Thats it!
+If you choose to retrain nnU-Net on your own data, then place the weights in the path "nnunet_data/nnUNet_results/".
 You can continue using fully automated pipeline now as it is with the new weights!